badhive/alca/README.md

 This sequence:
 1. Monitors the **private** rule `detect_foo_rename`.
 This checks if a file was renamed with the extension ".foo".
 2. Monitors a rule that checks if a file named "foo_ransom_note.txt" was created.
-If both of these are triggered sequentially and within 5 seconds of each other, then we should see exactly **one** notification:
+If both of these are triggered sequentially and within 5 seconds of each other, then we should see exactly **one** notification.

 ```
 [2025-01-01 00:00:00] [sequ] name = "detect_foo_ransomware"